JuanPedroMtz/Election_Analysis/README.md

  For example, the election commision, at the final stages of my work, asked me to add the vote information of each county, what I did I just took as a base what we had with the candidates program, and I changed some variables in order to get the county information.

+ Another example, would be if we move to another state, and for that reason we have new counties and off course new candidates.
+If we have this information in a new CSV file, we would just need to set the path to that document, and the program will do its magic.
+Even if we add more candidates, and more counties, the program will work as it is working now.

+ This program will help you automatize the process of getting the results for every election in the country!
+You just have to make a few changes, and run the program, and that is it!